tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 The mechanism described in this document may be used to replace the post-handshake authentication functionality provided by renegotiation.
-Unlike renegotiation, exported Authenticator-based post-handshake authentication does not require any on-the-wire changes.
+Unlike renegotiation, exported Authenticator-based post-handshake authentication does not require any changes at the TLS layer.

 Post-handshake authentication is defined in TLS 1.3, but it has the disadvantage of requiring additional state to be stored as part of the TLS